 The old world SaaS model was basically all about sign up and convert.
 The new SaaS model is subscription revenue-driven, which begs the question: what is a conversion today?
 After all, we don’t buy software these days; we subscribe to it.

-At Collision, I spoke about the new techniques that product owners and marketers will need to navigate the world of customer relationships.
-You can check out the video above or read on below for a lightly edited transcript.
+At Web Summit 2019, I spoke about the new techniques that product owners and marketers will need to navigate the world of customer relationships.
+You can check out the video above or check out my full slide deck and blog post below.

 It’s not just SaaS; subscriptions are taking over

 It turns out that it’s not just us within the SaaS business that are realizing that retention matters.
 It’s happening everywhere; in fact, we’re seeing this happen in beauty, in lipstick, clothes, underwear, beards, meat, just things from Japan.
 And that’s not even the only one from Japan; there’s actually at least 18 different Japan subscription boxes.
 All of these services are literally things that you can get per month for $9, and they show up on your doorstep in a box.

 This is what we’ve ended up in: a world of subscription everything.

 And we’re seeing it across every weird walk of life.
 If there is a thing that you buy regularly, you can have it show up on your doorstep every month for $9 or equivalent.
 And that changes a lot: how we think about marketing, how we think about what our product is and how we think about what customer success actually is.
 The magic words that matter here are every month; we get this customer every month.
 And that’s different to the old world, where you get a customer once because they buy the thing once, and they’re done.

 “Most importantly, subscription businesses enable you to think about marketing as a function of delivering customer success”